Skip to main content

 182 /// if we allow it be resolved by allocating strings on the heap.
 When heap allocations are enabled, the amount of

-183 /// memory that can be used by the interner is effectively unlimited, as contexts that cannot be interned will be
+183 /// memory that can be used by the interner is effectively unlimited, as contexts that can't be interned will be

 184 /// simply spill to the heap instead of being limited in any way.